Teaching Large Language Models to Maintain Contextual Faithfulness via Synthetic Tasks and Reinforcement Learning: Evaluation Details

 \textbf{Metrics for Short-form Generation Tasks.} We evaluate performance based on whether gold answers are included in the generated responses (i.e., Acc) following \citet{asai2024selfrag} and exact matching (EM) for QA tasks.
 For multiple-choice questions in FaithEval, we use keyword matching to verify the accuracy, i.e., Acc.

-\textbf{Metrics for Long-form Generation Tasks.} To evaluate the faithfulness of generated long-form answers, we use MiniCheck to check whether the model response is grounded in the provided context.
-MiniCheck is a state-of-the-art method to recognize if LLM output can be grounded in given contexts.
+\textbf{Metrics for Long-form Generation Tasks.} To evaluate the faithfulness in long-form generation tasks, we use MiniCheck to check whether the model response is grounded in the provided context.
+MiniCheck is the SOTA method to recognize if LLM output can be grounded in given contexts.
 We select the MiniCheck-FT5\footnote{https://huggingface.co/lytang/MiniCheck-Flan-T5-Large} because it is the best fact-checking model, outperforming GPT-4o in evaluating the faithfulness.
 If the model response contains at least one statement that cannot be inferred from the context, we consider it as a negative response; otherwise, it is a positive response.
 To evaluate the quality of the generated long-form responses for three different tasks (QualityScore), including summarization, simplification, and long-form QA, we design different prompts to query \textit{GPT-4o-2024-11-20} as a judge to get the quality scores.
 We report the average results of the quality score results by querying GPT-4o twice.
 The prompts for three tasks can be found in Figure \ref{fig:prompt_scoring_sum}, Figure \ref{fig:prompt_scoring_sim}, and Figure \ref{fig:prompt_scoring_lfqa}.